 In cultural terms the Pacific Islands contain a disproportionate section of the world’s cultural and linguistic diversity.
 Pernetta states that over a third of the world’s languages are spoken in four countries in Melanesia (Papua New Guinea, The Solomons, Vanuatu and New Caledonia) and each island group is home to distinctive human cultures, having their own social and cultural mores, dance, dress, traditional knowledge and technologies.
 He believes that to preserve such ethnic diversity following migration to a larger developed and more culturally uniform society would be difficult, if not impossible.

 Tied’s audio installation heard on all areas of the boat included the slow gush of crashing ice sheets and the occasional sound of the boat’s engine being ‘kicked-over’, to draw attention to the conundrum of general daily fossil fuel consumption and artist attempts engaging with reducing carbon footprints.

 1. Connell, J and Roy, P, P. (1989), ‘The greenhouse effect, impact of sea level rise on low coral islands in the South Pacific.’
 In Pernetta, J.C. and Hughes, P.J. (eds) Studies and Reviews of greenhouse related climatic change impacts on the Pacific Islands.
 Association of South Pacific Environmental Institutions.

 2. Pernetta, John, J.C.
 (1989), Cities on Oceanic Islands: A Case Study of the Republic of Maldives.
 In Frassetto, R (ed) Impact of Sea Level Rise on Cities and Regions.
 Proceedings of the First International Meeting ‘Cities on Water’ Venice, December 11-13 1989.

-Documentation artworks exhibited: Galleria Metropolitana, Santiago, Chile 2007, Liverpool Biennial & London Biennale, Arcadia Stables Gallery UK 2006, The End of Dollar Hegemony Loose Sydney 2006, Greenpeace Art 4 Action Changing Nature 2006 Darling Park Gallery Sydney.
-In 2007 the work received the Phoenix Spiritual Prize for Art Highly commended award, ANU School of Fine Art Gallery Canberra, and was also shown at Gallery Metropolitana-Santiago, Chile and Is It Getting Hotter in Here?
-At the Vanishing Point Sydney 2007
+In 2006 the work was shown at the Liverpool Biennial and London Biennale-Arcadia Stables Gallery UK, The End of Dollar Hegemony-Loose Sydney, Greenpeace Art 4 Action Changing Nature-Darling Park Gallery Sydney.
+In 2007 the work received the Phoenix Spiritual Prize for Art Highly commended award-ANU School of Fine Art Gallery Canberra, and was also shown at Gallery Metropolitana-Santiago, Chile and Is It Getting Hotter in Here?-At the Vanishing Point Sydney.